Waterloo Farm Museum: History

 In 1844, Johannes Siebold emigrated to the United States from the town of Endersbach in Germany, along with his new wife Fredrika and her two children by an earlier marriage, Johannes Jacob and Katrinka Ruehle.
 The family briefly stayed in Ann Arbor before traveling to Jackson County, Waterloo Township, where they purchased this property in 1846 from James Goodwin, an immigrant from England.
 James Goodwin, his wife Sarah Goodwin and five children were already living in a log cabin on the property.
 Sarah and their youngest daughter, Emma, aged 4, died in 1842 (presumably from illness) and are buried on the farm.

 Siebold began farming.
 The farm prospered, and in 1854, Siebold constructed a new house, which is now the northern section of the present farmhouse.
 Within a few years, the remainder of the farmhouse was built.
 At Siebold's death, the farm passed to his step-son, Johannes Jacob Ruehle.
 Ruehle married Catherine Archenbronn, then served in the Civil War, where his name was changed to "Realy."
 The Realys had seven children, five of whom remained unmarried and lived on the farm throughout their lives.

 As the farm progressed into the twentieth century, it became known for its cider, processed in a cider mill that once stood across the street from the farmhouse.
 The Realy family lived on the farm until it was encompassed by the creation of the Waterloo State Recreation Area.
 When the last Realy brother died, the state of Michigan took possession of the property.
 The state demolished the barns and cider mill.
-In 1962, the e Waterloo Area Historical Society was formed to save and restore the remainder of the farm.
+In 1962, the Waterloo Area Historical Society was formed to save and restore the remainder of the farm.
 The Society arranged to lease three acres of land surrounding the farmyard from the state, on the condition they maintain the farm as a museum.
 The Society opened the farm as a museum, and it continues to be open to the public.